heatherholcomb/EffectsOfSpaceWeather/README.md

 #### Data Description: The Space Weather data used contains the following Columns:
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/SpaceWeatherColumns.png" alt="Space Weather Columns" title="Space Weather Columns" />

+#### A description of these data fields can be found here: https://celestrak.com/SpaceData/SpaceWx-format.php
+#### Note that the columns shown in the image have been renamed from the original dataset.

 ## Climate
 ## GPS
 ## Satellite Communications
 ## Exploratory Data Analysis
 ## Model Building
 ## Analysis
+## References: